joinpursuit/Pursuit-Core-Web/html_css_dom/responsive_design/README.md

 # The problem

-Websites are often built with a desktop environment in mind.
-Think about a long sheet of paper in portrait mode - it's got a specific width, and you scroll up and down the page.
+Websites are often built with a desktop environment in mind, that's because initially only desktop computers could access the web.

 Many aspects of websites were built with this idea of print in mind - fixed sizes on a piece of paper.
+Think about a long sheet of paper that has all the content - it's got a specific width, and height and you as the user scroll up and down the page through this sort of frame called the **viewport**.

-The part of the site that you can see at any given time is what's inside the `viewport`.
+The part of the site that you can see at any given time is what's inside the **viewport**.
 It's just like it sounds.
 You can think of the viewport as the window to the site - the whole site is there, but you can only look at a little bit at a time.

 ![viewport](./images/viewport.png)